 The new stadium should cost €160-200 million, according to its initiators.
 These are Waldemar Kita, Polish millionaire and owner of FC Nantes, and developer Réalités.
 Key advantages of the project include no public funding and vast increase in both construction and permanent jobs in the area.

 Of course, the stadium is built to satisfy growing needs of modern football, able to accommodate supporters and corporate clients much better than La Beaujoire.
-To this very point you may think it's a great plan and has no opposition.
+To this very point you may think it's a great plan and has no opposition, so the proponents could as well go and indulge in Virgin Games.
 Wrong.

 Why do they oppose?

 Among the most vocal opponents are fans of FC Nantes themselves.
 Not all, of course, but a very active part who fear that Waldemar Kita's plan could effectively endanger the Canaries' future.

 Currently the team is owned by Kita, but what if the businessman leaves?
 This would mean FC Nantes have to play at a private stadium that isn't theirs, a very unenviable position to be in.
 Especially with some estimates putting annual rent at the new stadium at €4 million.
 Regardless of Kita's intentions, the stadium would not be owned by FC Nantes, rather by Kita and Réalités, posing some risk itself.

 That's why supporters association A La Nantaise, which promotes the idea of fan ownership/shareholding in football, is strongly against the project.
 In March the group is planning to host two debates in order to counter the investors' narrative and ask important questions: is the new stadium a necessity?
 Can La Beaujoire be saved?